DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/gLogger/Basics/index.rst

 Backend resources
 ~~~~~~~~~~~~~~~~~

-A *Backend resource* is the representation of a *Backend* object in the configuration file.
+A *Backend resource* is the representation of a *Backend* object in the configuration.
 It is represented by one or two elements depending on its nature.
 The first is an identifier, which can be a default identifier or a custom:

 + Default identifiers take the name of a *Backend* class name, *<backendID>* will refer to the *<BackendID>Backend* class, *stdout* and *StdoutBackend* for instance.
 + Custom identifiers can take any name like *f015* or *Jwr8*, there is no construction rule.